Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 We'll look at some of these issues in the section below.

-9 Things to Keep in Mind When Buying the Best DJ Laptop
+11 Tips for Buying the Best DJ Laptop

 Mac or Windows?
 Graphics card or no graphics card? i5 or i7?